Waga43/EduTechTainMent_DS_Blog/_pages/about.md

 permalink: /about/
 ---

-**A Health | Data Analyst, a Team Player, a Manager and a Tutor.
+**A Data Analyst, a Team Player, a Manager and a Tutor.
 I am passionate about what I do and this is evident in the results I get.**

 Wherever and with whoever I work, I make sure I leave an indelible mark by standing out in my job.
 I delivered more than everyone expected and earned commendations.
 This is because I love what I do, I am dedicated, committed and result-driven.